junwai/Game/Game Rules.md

 |Attack|-|-|-|-|-|-|-|+1|-|

 - Attunement:
 - 1| Mana Leech: Deal 1 Piercing, Wounding Damage.
 Regain 2 Health.
 Requires Line of Sight.
 Special.
+Cooldown
 - 2| Phase: When attacked, gain +3 Evasion for that Attack only.
 You may use this ability as a reaction against Wounding damage.
 Treat the incoming Wounding damage as a 6 Hit attack and roll Evasion against it.
 Reaction
-- 3| Aether Dagger: Your Elite's Range 1 Attacks gain 1+X Damage, where X is Attunement.
-Passive
+- 3| Substitute: When your Elite should lose Health, instead take the Health from a Common and switch places with that Common.
+Reaction
 - 4| Aether Beam: 4+X Damage Ranged Attack, where X is Attunement.
 Special.
 Cooldown.
 - 5| Channel: Commons within cast range may be used as cast points for spells.
 Cast point may chain and use multiple Commons within each other’s cast range.
 A channeled Common uses its line of sight.
 Passive
 - 6| Reflect: Negate Damage and instead push the initiating unit 3 spaces backwards.
 Cooldown.
 Reaction
-- 7| Substitute: After your Elite is damaged, swap places with a Common after Damage is calculated and apply that Damage irreducibly to that Common.
-Reaction
+- 7| Infused Elementals: Your Commons may use available Level 1 abilities using an Attack point.
+Passive
 - 8| Mind Flay: X damage, where X is Attunement.
 Piercing.
 Wounding.
 Cooldown.
 Special.
 - 9| Arcane Shield: Immune to the next 1 instance of Damage.
 Does not stack.
 Cooldown.
 Special.
-- 10| Aether Pulse: Deal X AOE damage, where X is Attunement.
+- 10| Aether Pulse: Deal X AOE damage centered on your Elite, where X is Attunement.
 Recover Health equal to the number of units damaged.
 Special.
 Cooldown

 - [Elements](#Elements)